-This National Park is located in Patagonia, the southern part of Argentina.
+Los Glaciares in Argentina is one of the most spectaculair National Parks.
+This Park is located in Patagonia, the southern part of Argentina.
 It is one of the most spectacular areas of the country.
 You will find impressive glaciers, crystal clear glacier lakes, impressive mountain ranges and the rugged and desolate plains that Patagonia is so famous for.

 Visit the Perito Moreno glacier

 The Perito Moreno glacier is located in Argentinas National Park Los Glaciares and without a doubt Argentina’s most famous glacier.
 The glacier can be visited from the town of El Calafate.
 You can get all the way to the glacier front, without too much effort.
 Special walkways have been constructed and allow you to admire this huge ice formation from different sides.
 The glacier consists of more than 250 square kilometers of ice.
 If you are lucky you will even see some ice rocks falling into the water, causing a deafening sound.
 The view of the ice formation, along with the light and blue glow are breathtaking.